gary-jipp/lighthouse-final-skeleton/README.md

 # Shell-React-Express

-React-Express Shell app ready for node deployment to Heroku or other similar platforms.
-React and Express code are separate mini-projects and build/deployment is handled by the top level package.json
+This React-Express-PG app is built for node deployment to cloud platforms.
+React and Express code are separate mini-projects and build/deployment is handled by the top level package.json.
+The React and Node apps are designed to start as a unit as a single node deployment.

 When the React App starts, it makes a single API call to the API server for the version number and renders that, or an error if API call was unsucessful

-### Built for node 16
+### Built for node 16+

 Copy `env.example` to `.env` to override the default env values

+### Prerequisites
+- Postgres server running available
+- Postgres database exists & seeded
+- Environment variables set (or .env file exists)

-### Starting as a Single App (for Production only)
+### Starting as a Single App (for Production)
 ```
 npm install
 npm run build